Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Introduction

 The rest of the paper is structured as follows:

-In Section \ref{sec:disj}, we derive Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion}'s matrix perspective relaxations and propose disjunctive cuts for improving the relaxation.
-With our disjunctive inequalities, we separate an optimal solution to the relaxation from the feasible region using a single eigenvalue separation oracle.
-On the contrary, we prove in Section \ref{ssec:mccormick} that one McCormick disjunction alone---the most widely used disjunctions for non-convex QCQO---never separates a relaxed solution from the feasible region.
+In Section \ref{sec:disj}, we derive Problem \eqref{eq:rco_matrix_completion}'s matrix perspective relaxation and propose {a disjunctive branching scheme} for improving it.
+With our disjunctive inequalities, we separate an optimal solution to a relaxation from its feasible region via a single {eigenvector disjunction into $2^k$ subregions}.
+In contrast, using McCormick disjunctions, we prove in Section \ref{ssec:mccormick} that disjuncting { over less than $ 2^{n-4}$ subregions} never separates a solution from a McCormick relaxation.

-In Section \ref{sec:valid.ineq}, we leverage a characterization of the rank of a matrix via its determinant minors to develop a novel convex relaxation for strongly convex low-rank problems.
-Although not necessarily computationally tractable for problem sizes we are interested in, this new relaxation gives rise to two efficient techniques for strengthening our original relaxation.
-First, a presolving technique that partially completes the input matrix $\bm{A}$ and generates valid additional equality constraints for Problem \eqref{eq:rco_matrix_completion_noiseless}.
-Second, a technique for generating valid inequalities for Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion}, which we can impose in a column-and-constraint-generation fashion for computational tractability.
+{ In Section \ref{sec:bb}, we design a spatial branch-and-bound algorithm that converges to a certifiably optimal solution of Problem \eqref{eq:rco_matrix_completion}.
+We also discuss different aspects of our algorithmic implementation, including node selection, branching strategy, and an alternating minimization algorithm to obtain high-quality feasible solutions. }

-In Section \ref{sec:bb}, we combine the analysis of Sections \ref{sec:disj} and \ref{sec:valid.ineq} to design a spatial branch-and-bound algorithms that converges to a certifiably optimal solution of Problem \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion}.
-We also discuss different aspects of our algorithmic implementation, including node selection, branching rule, and an alternating minimization strategy to obtain high-quality feasible solutions.
+In Section \ref{sec:valid.ineq}, we leverage a characterization of the rank of a matrix via its determinant minors to develop a novel convex relaxation for low-rank problems, and derive new valid inequalities. { These valid inequalities can be used to tighten the semidefinite relaxations solved at each node in our branch-and-bound scheme. }

-In Section \ref{sec:numres}, we investigate the performance of our spatial branch-and-bound scheme and find that it solves instances of Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion} to certifiable (near) optimality when $n=250$ in minutes or hours.
-We also verify that running our branch-and-bound method with a time limit of minutes or hours generates matrices with an MSE up to $50\%$ lower than state-of-the-art heuristics.
+In Section \ref{sec:numres}, we investigate the performance of our branch-and-bound scheme via a suite of numerical experiments. {We identify that our new convex relaxation { and valid inequalities} reduce (sometimes substantially) the optimality gap at the root node} and that our branch-and-bound scheme solves instances of Problem \eqref{eq:rco_matrix_completion} to certifiable (near) optimality when $\max \{m, n\} = 2500$ in minutes or hours.
+We also verify that running our branch-and-bound method with a time limit of minutes or hours yields matrices with an out-of-sample MSE up to $50\%$ lower than that of state-of-the-art heuristics, such as the method of \cite{burer2003nonlinear} and its recent refinements.